-- 1. Download the MX-ONE ISO image (Recovery image) from the MX-ONE repository. - Make a bootable USB and load it with the Recovery image to install OS with KVM capability. - 3.
-Run the USB and select option 3 (KVM install). - Install the KVM image and system is restored with SuSE Linux installed. - 5.
-Enter the root login credentials.
+- 1. Download the MX-ONE ISO image (Recovery image) from the MX-ONE repository. - 2.
+Make a bootable USB and load it with the Recovery image to install OS with KVM capability. - 3.
+Run the USB and select option 3 (KVM install). - 4.
+Install the KVM image and system is restored with SuSE Linux installed. - 5.
+Enter the root login credennet yast.html.